stayZ3RO/home-network-infrastructure-HA-DNS/docs/phase-6-proxmox-omada-foundation/README.md

 - Validated Grafana access from the new VM IP
 - Confirmed the gaming PC is no longer required for always-on monitoring
 - Added backup coverage using Proxmox and `hdd-storage`
+- Pre-staged the managed switch in Omada
+- Adopted the managed switch into the Omada Controller
+- Validated client connectivity through the managed switch
+- Documented the temporary switch staging IP and planned final management IP

+---

 ## Why This Phase Matters